theosanderson/chronumental/README.md

 chronumental --tree public-2021-10-06.all.nwk.gz --dates public-2021-10-06.metadata.tsv.gz --steps 100
 ```

-📚 Please [visit our documentation page](https://chronumental.readthedocs.io/en/latest/) to learn more about the parameters you can use to control chronumental.
+📚 Please [visit our documentation page](https://chronumental.readthedocs.io/en/latest/) to learn more about the parameters you can use to control Chronumental.

 ### Similar tools